Nether Heyford: 20th century

-This was followed by a period of rebuilding village life after the gloomy years of the 1914-18 war.
 In 1922 a public telephone was installed on the corner of the Green, and the Baptist Chapel School Room was built at a cost of £838.
 In 1924 gas street lighting was installed and in 1927 an area was set aside on the Green for the children to play on.
+In November 1930, the Heyford WI was formed, and in 1938 the WI first approached the parish council about the possibility of a village hall, but another 20 years were to pass before it was eventually built.